 TCAR stands for Trans Carotid Artery Revascularization.
 Keep reading to learn more about this safe and effective operation.

-Current treatment options come with limitations.
+Current treatment options like angioplasty and stenting come with limitations.
 For example, traditional treatment involves open surgery, or the use of carotid stents to clear the artery.
 A new technique called TransCarotid Artery Revascularization (TCAR) combines direct carotid artery access with robust blood flow reversal.

 However, during TCAR, the blood flow is diverted away from the brain, the debris will not pose a risk to the patient.
 These improvements allow for the neuroprotection of other procedures in a less invasive and more patient-friendly way.

 The TCAR procedure is performed through a small incision at the neckline where there is direct access to the carotid artery.
 This incision is much smaller in comparison to a typical Carotid Endarterectomy (CEA) incision.

 After the first incision, a flexible sheath is placed directly into the carotid artery.
 The sheath is then connected to a system that will reverse the flow of blood away from the brain.

 This is important because the reversed blood flow protects the patient’s brain from plaque that may come loose during the procedure.
 In contrast, if the blood flowed normally, that debris in the blood could cause a stroke during the procedure.
 Reversing blood flow away from the brain is not a problem when operating on a carotid artery, because the brain is fed many larger and smaller arteries.